-Employee Benefits in Utah
+Employee Benefits Package in Utah

-In 2022, Utah’s unemployment rate hit an all-time low of 2.0% (well below the national average of 3.6%), and in 2021 its gross domestic product (GDP) growth surged to lead the nation at $182.88 billion.
+In 2025, Utah’s unemployment rate hit 3.3% (well below the national average of 4.3%), and in 2024, its gross domestic product (GDP) growth surged to $300.9 billion.

 But first, let’s take a look at what defines an employee benefit.